shams-nahid/My-Daily-AWS-Study/public/Cloudfront And Global Accerator/01 Cloudfront.md

 - To enable both client -> cloudfront -> origin in https, we will need
   - Viewer Protocol Policy (When HTTPS, there is ssl certificate installed in cloudfront)
   - Origin Protocol Policy

+### Cache Invalidation

+---

+- When new object is uploaded, to invalidate previous cache
+  - We can invalidate instantly
+  - We can wait for the existing cache to be invalidated
+  - Use versioned name